Travel & Business Expense Policy

 - Proper authorization for travel is obtained before any commitments are made.

-- Any expenditure over seventy five dollars ($75.00) is supported by a detailed receipt.
+- Any expenditure twenty five dollars ($25.00) or greater is supported by a detailed receipt.

 - The potential benefits of the trip justify its time and expense after considering more cost effective alternatives (such as teleconferencing).